• Skip to main content

 SmileDirectClub has been in the home aligner game longer, there’s no doubt about that.
 But over the past few years, they haven’t introduced any game-changing technology or modifications.
 They do, however, have an app where you can get notifications on when to switch aligner sets, upload photos of your smile, contact customer support, and more.

-Byte has shown impressive ambition by developing and implementing technologies that drastically impact their treatment’s effectiveness.
-The aforementioned HyperByte is unique to Byte treatment, and it can help provide a more comfortable and more effective aligner fit.
+Byte has shown impressive ambition by developing and implementing technologies that can improve your treatment experience and outcome.
+The aforementioned HyperByte is unique to Byte treatment, and it is designed with the intention of providing a more comfortable and more effective aligner fit.
 Plus, unlike other companies, Byte uses special software called Smile Science to evaluate your entire facial structure when designing your treatment plan.
 This allows their dentists and orthodontists to craft a smile that fits your features perfectly.
 They also have an app called My Byte, that offers the same features as SmileDirectClub’s, plus an option to track your HyperByte use.

 Aligner Cut